grafana/tempo/docs/tempo/website/operations/monitoring.md

 ## Dashboards

-The Tempo mixin has four Grafana dashboards in the `out` folder that can be downloaded and imported into your Grafana UI.
+The Tempo mixin has four Grafana dashboards in the `yamls` folder that can be downloaded and imported into your Grafana UI.
 Note that at the moment, these work well when Tempo is run in a k8s environment and metrics scraped have the `cluster` and `namespace` labels!